jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>As great scientists have said and as all children know, it is above all by the imagination that we achieve perception, and compassion, and hope.</em><br /> -- Ursula K. Le Guin</p>
+<p><em>I guess we were all guilty, in a way.
+We all shot him, we all skinned him, and we all got a complimentary bumper sticker that said, "I helped skin Bob."</em><br /> -- Jack Handey</p>